CoreElectronics/CE-Makerverse-Motor-Driver-2ch-MicroPython-Module/README.md

 m1.go()
 ```

-An example which drives a motor at 80% speed, with the DIR pin on the default of GP1 and PWM pin set to GP2.
+A more advanced example which drives a motor at 80% speed, with the DIR pin on the default of GP1 and PWM pin set to GP2.

-The motor is driven until GP3 becomes high (eg: an infrared sensor detects an obstacle) then switched off.
+The motor is driven until GP3 becomes high (simulating, say, an infrared sensor detecting an obstacle) and is then switched off.

 ```python
 from Makerverse_Motor_2ch import motor